 Lemon Boy is an eye-catching hybrid with brilliant colour and delightful taste.
 The meaty, 6 oz fruit is an excellent choice for slicing.
 This indeterminate type produces bright, lemon-coloured tomatoes that grow on tall vines.

 This classic old-time heirloom tomato was developed in the early 1930s in Logan, West Virginia by M.C.
 “Radiator Charlie” Byles, a radiator repairman.
 Without any formal experience in plant breeding, he made a successful cross of four of the largest tomatoes – German Johnson, Beefsteak, an Italian variety, and an English variety.
 In the 1940s,… Read more »

 Patio Tomato is perfect for small gardens or container growing.
 These compact determinate tomato plants bear 4 oz (113 gr) slicing-type tomatoes.
 The dark green bushy plant has potato leaf foliage.
 Staking recommended for support.

 An early red cherry variety that is sweet, juicy with a unique rich tomato taste.
 The bright red 3/4 – 1” (2 – 3 cm) fruit is firm and does not crack.
+The sweet and flavourful tomatoes are perfect for snacking and salads.
 A single indeterminate plant produces fruit in clusters all summer.

 Heirloom Tuscan favourite.
 San Marzano, a variety of plum tomatoes, is considered by many gourmet chefs to be the best sauce tomatoes in the world.
 Compact and prolific producer of bright orange-red, 2” – 3” (5 -7.5 cm) long fruit.
 This 8oz (227gr) paste tomato with pointy end is great for tomato paste or canning….
 Read more »

 Sugar Gloss is your new go-to cherry tomato variety.
 Unlike most vine type tomatoes, Sugar Gloss has double trusses which produce an abundance of bright cherry red fruit.
 This thin-skinned tomato has a 12% BRIX rating meaning that each 0.75 oz (21 gr) tomato is bursting with sweetness and flavour.

 The award-winning, Sungold tomato is one of the most sought after and premier varieties of cherry tomatoes.
 The juicy tomatoes grow in bountiful clusters on vigorous vines throughout the summer.
 The fruit bears early and ripens to a golden tangerine colour with a rich, sweet, tropical fruity taste.
 Exceptionally high sugar content.